team-axiom/.github/profile/README.md

 > [!IMPORTANT]
 > Currently development is paused.

-> [!WARNING]
-> Using lineageos-22.1-obsolete branch is not supported.
-> Wait till i update the sources.

 ## Using local manifest
 Google made repo, a utility to manage huge repos that nest.
 Repo uses xml-like manifest file to specify clone path, git repository,